johanjaners/johanjaners/README.md

 - 💞️ I’m looking to collaborate on simple projects as I grow
 - 📫 How to reach me: johanjaners@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: beats on, moods on
+- ⚡ Fun fact: beats on, codes on

 <!---
 johanjaners/johanjaners is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.